FarronF/limerick-council-meetings/meetings/2023/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 20th April 2023.md

 existing Council budget and if approved would result in funding being reallocated from

-other essential Council services such as the maintenance of roads, housing, parks, etc.---
+other essential Council services such as the maintenance of roads, housing, parks, etc.
+---
 ***A discussion took place on the costs associated with providing and operating/maintaining***

 ***a public toilet.
 A query was raised as to whether a pilot scheme could be used to introduce***